Debugging Defective Visualizations: Empirical Insights Informing a Human-AI Co-Debugging System: Empirical Study

-In this section, we explore human-assisted visualization troubleshooting by analyzing two key aspects, as shown in Figure~\ref{fig:teaser}: \textbf{(Q1)}~What questions do users ask in the Q\&A forum? and \textbf{(Q2)}~ How do responders in forums address troubleshooting issues?
+In this section, we explore the roles of askers, human agents and AI agents in visualization debugging through three key aspects: \textbf{(Q1)}~What questions do users ask in the Q\&A forum? \textbf{(Q2)}~How do human agents in forums address debugging issues? and \textbf{(Q3)}~Can LLMs address debugging issues?

+\stitle{Interviews with Visualization Practitioners.} To better understand how real users resolve debugging issues, we conducted semi-structured interviews with six visualization practitioners, comprising three software engineers (I1, I3, I6) and three visualization designers (I2, I4, I5) with 2-5 years of experience using tools (\eg Vega-Lite~\cite{vega_editor}, ggplot2~\cite{Wickham2010}, D3~\cite{Bostock2011} and Tableau~\cite{batt2020learning}).
+All participants reported regular use of forums (\eg Stack Overflow, GitHub) for debugging and knowledge sharing.
+Each 40-60 minute interview followed a four-part protocol: (1) participants’ visualization and forum background, (2) a walkthrough of a recent debugging case, (3) how participants locate, evaluate, and combine external resources, and (4) the challenges they face and the support they desire during debugging.
+Insights from these interviews are integrated into the Q1-Q3 empirical analysis as practitioner perspectives.